revilowaldow/BITC/Sessions/2025/11 02 - Session 54.md

 	Story of an orc who held a bridge against a much larger force Formation of Northern Kingdoms several hundred years ago Story 2
-	Duellest who came upon Revant who would fight and win with the sword Warrior wished to die in battle to absolve himself of a prior misdeed but was unable to Fought in wars, duels, against evil and good.
+	Duellist who came upon Revant who would fight and win with the sword Warrior wished to die in battle to absolve himself of a prior misdeed but was unable to Fought in wars, duels, against evil and good.
 	Was not able to achieve this goal